 Spending last year’s Christmas and welcoming the new year with Roan may appear the same, but it’s different in so many levels.
-It is worth noting that towards the Big Day, I had become a bridezilla.
+It is worth noting that towards our wedding, I had become a bridezilla.
 With all the pressure to get things done sooner, I failed to realize that I am becoming someone I warned myself about.
 Compromised relationships are not welcomed here, so I made a conscious effort to become better.

 I would describe last year in two words: blessed and grateful.
 The adversities the Philippines went through in the last quarter of 2013 allowed me to honor God’s goodness to me and my family.
 Though overwhelming, I remain hopeful that my fellow countrymen will be able to recover from all these as Filipinos are well-known for their gift of resiliency.
 By God’s grace, I know they will.